montagejs/collections/README.md

 Goals

 - comprehensive specs and spec coverage tests
-- shallow change dispatch and listeners for all collections (needed:
-  List, Set, SortedSet)
 - item change dispatch and listeners for Map, SortedMap, FastMap
-- object shim for defineProperties
-- track indicies in sorted set
-- remove iterator dependency of Set
+- remove iterator dependency of FastSet

 More methods